KPMG: Global structure

 Each national KPMG firm is an independent legal entity and is a member of KPMG International Limited, a UK Limited Company incorporated in London, United Kingdom.
 KPMG International changed its legal structure from a Swiss Verein to a co-operative under Swiss law in 2003 and to a limited company in 2020.

 This structure in which the Limited company provides support services only to the member firms is similar to other professional services networks.
-The member firms provide the services to client.
+The member firms provide the services to the client.
 The purpose is to limit the liability of each independent member.

-Bill Thomas is KPMG's Global Chairman.
-He was formerly Senior Partner and CEO of KPMG LLP, the KPMG member firm in Canada.
+KPMG's global chairman is Bill Thomas, former senior partner and CEO of Canadian member firm KPMG LLP.

-Some KPMG member firms are registered as multidisciplinary entities which also provide legal services in certain jurisdictions.
+Some KPMG member firms are registered as multidisciplinary entities that also provide legal services in certain jurisdictions.

-In India, regulations do not permit foreign auditing firms to operate.
-Hence KPMG carries out audits in India under the name of BSR & Co, an auditing firm that it bought.
-BSR & Co was an auditing firm founded by B.S.
-Raut in Mumbai.
-In 1992, after India was forced to liberalise as one of the conditions of the World Bank and IMF bail out, KPMG was granted a license to operate in India as an investment bank.
-It subsequently purchased BSR & Co and conducts audits in India under the name of this firm.
+In India, where regulations do not permit foreign auditing firms to operate, KPMG is licensed as an investment bank and carries out audits under the name of BSR & Co, an auditing firm KPMG purchased after the 1992 liberalisation of the Indian economy.

-During March 2022, in response to the Russian invasion of Ukraine, KPMG announced that "our Russia and Belarus firms will leave the KPMG network".
+During March 2022, in response to the Russian invasion of Ukraine, KPMG announced that their Russian and Belarusian firms would leave the KPMG network.

 Services

-KPMG is organised into the following three service lines (the 2022 revenue shares are listed in parentheses):
+KPMG is organised into the following three service lines that generated $38.4 billion in revenue (the 2024 revenue shares are listed in parentheses):